KasunDA/developers.spiceworks.com/source/documentation/cloud-apps/reference/environment.md

 consistent for the Spiceworks user across multiple and/or different Spiceworks applications.

 (3) The `placement` is the location within the Spiceworks application where your app is being activated.
-The `name` of the placement will always be provided, and other information relevant to the location will be provided in the `placement` object.
+The `location` of the placement will always be provided, and other information relevant to the location will be provided in the `data` object.
+Example locations: fullpage, footer, device, ticket, dashboard .

 #### List users